Skip to main content

 These examples assume that the user executing the transactions has funds in their wallet to pay for gas.
 If you'd like to use gasless transactions instead, use metaTx() instead of tx().

-const [{ tokenAddress }] = await colonyNetwork
+const [{ colonyAddress, tokenAddress, tokenAuthorityAddress }] = await colonyNetwork

 One can specify the token name, its symbol and even its decimals (even though it's recommended to leave that at the default value).
 This will deploy a special ERC20 token that integrates well with Colony (e.g. it supports permissions, minting and gasless transactions out of the box).
 For its contract code see here.